Frequently Asked Questions

 We ask this, not only because of the U.S.D.A. rule, but also because each animal is carefully monitored and fed daily.
 Some of the animals are not allowed certain foods due to medical reasons, dental problems, allergies, being strict carnivores, etc.

-For the best interest of our animals, it is important only wheat or whole grain bread is brought in to feed them, as produce or meat could make the animals sick.
+For the best interest of our animals, it is important only wheat or whole grain bread from the Game Farm is fed to them.
+Produce or meat could make the animals sick.

 The busiest weekends are Memorial Day weekend and Labor Day weekend.
 Friday, Saturday, and Sunday are the busiest days of those two holiday weekends.
 Saturday and Sunday can see over 500 cars each day with peak times from ranging from 11 a.m. to 4-5 p.m.
 Traffic congestion throughout the Farm is always a concern during this time and we ask that all visitors be conscious and courteous to other visitors who are also trying to enjoy themselves as they drive around the Farm.
 Remember, your receipt is good all day until closing so that you can go around multiple times as needed.
 Also, our animals do get tired towards the afternoon/evening and can/will start to ignore people as the day wears on.